UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/variables_cpp.md

 The file should compile successfully and output the text "hello world" in the debug console.

-## Variables
+## Static Typing

-Variables in C++ must be declared before they are used, along with their type, for example:
+Variables in C++ must be declared with their type, before they are used, for example:

 ~~~cpp
 int six = 2 * 3;